Homomorphisms to 3-manifold groups: Resolutions and factoring

 Recall $\mc{H}_{L,(\phi_i)}$ is the family of stably parabolic subgroups of $L$ with respect to $(\phi_i)$.
 This family includes all subgroups fixing edges in $T_\infty$.

 \begin{lemma} Each $P \in \mc{H}_{L,(\phi_i)}$ maps injectively into an element of $\mc{H}_{S,(\eta_i)}$. \end{lemma} \begin{proof} If \walmost surely $\phi_i$ maps $g\in G$ to a non-trivial element in a parabolic subgroup of $\Gamma_i$, then $\phi_i(g)$ and $\eta_i(g)$ are conjugate \walmost surely, and hence $\eta_\infty(g)$ is a non-trivial element in a stably parabolic subgroup of $S$.
-It is easy to see that $\pi$ takes stably parabolic \emph{subgroups} of $L$ injectively to stably parabolic subgroups of $S$. \end{proof}
+Since modular automorphisms act by conjugation on stably parabolic subgroups, it is easy to see that $\pi$ takes stably parabolic \emph{subgroups} of $L$ injectively to stably parabolic subgroups of $S$. \end{proof}

 We first consider the case where the quotient map $\pi$ is injective, which implies that $L\cong S$.
 Hence we can consider $(\eta_i)$ as a defining sequence for $L$ in this case.
 The following lemma is the reason why we consider GGDs instead of geometric decompositions.
 It follows directly from the construction of $\eta_i$ from $\phi_i$.